vmware-archive/postfacto/deployment/README.md

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to your local machine
 1. Install [helm](https://helm.sh/docs/intro/install/) to your local machine
 1. Make sure `kubectl` is configured to connect to the TKG cluster (ask your administrator for the configuration)
-1. Run the deployment script from the `tkg` directory:
+1. Run the TKG deployment script from the `tkg` directory:
     ```bash
     ./deploy.sh <app-name>
     ```
-1. Keep note of the application url output by the deployment script, going forward referred to as `tkg-url`
+   Keep note of the URL output by the deployment script, going forward referred to as `tkg-url`
-1. Log in to the admin dashboard at `<tkg-url>/admin` (email: `email@example.com` and password: `password`)
+1. Log in to the Postfacto admin dashboard (email: `email@example.com` and password: `password`) to check everything has worked at `<tkg-url>/admin`
+1. To improve security, change the default admin user email and password
 1. Create a retro for yourself by clicking on 'Retros' and then 'New Retro'
 1. Log in to your retro at `<tkg-url>/retros/your-retro-slug`
 1. Share the URL and password with your team and then run a retro!